uber/h3/dev-docs/creating_bindings.md

 To be included in the H3 [API reference](https://uber.github.io/h3/#/documentation/api-reference/), your binding should:

 * Be reasonably up to date with uber/h3.
-* Include bindings for the functions in listed in the output of `make binding-functions`.
+* Include bindings for the relevant functions in the output of `make binding-functions`.
+For example, `stringToH3` may not be necessary if your bindings only supports string H3 indexes.
 * Use the major and minor version of the version of H3 bound.
-For example, when binding H3 version 3.2.1, a valid binding version would be 3.2.0, but 4.2.1 would not be valid,
+For example, when binding H3 version 3.2.1, a valid binding version would be 3.2.0, but 4.2.1 would not be valid.